Candice Youngblood

 she / her

-Candice Youngblood is an associate attorney with the California Regional Office, where she works on the Right to Zero campaign.
-Candice came to Earthjustice as a litigation assistant before law school and returned as a Skadden Fellow.
+Candice Youngblood is an associate attorney with the California Regional Office, where she works on the Right To Zero campaign.
+She initially joined Earthjustice as a litigation assistant before law school and later returned as a Skadden Fellow.
 Her fellowship project focused on issues at the intersection of clean transportation and racial justice.

-Candice earned undergraduate and law degrees from the University of California, Berkeley.
+Candice earned undergraduate and law degrees from the University of California, Berkeley, where she was awarded the Francine Diaz Memorial Award for her commitment to social justice.
 She clerked for the Honorable Dale A. Drozd in the U.S. District Court for the Eastern District of California prior to returning to Earthjustice.
-While clerking, Candice also founded Youth on Root, an environmental justice leadership program for California youth.
+While clerking, Candice founded Youth on Root, an environmental justice nonprofit program for California youth.

 The Latest from Candice Youngblood